 5 Castles to see in Limerick

 Most of the buildings are FREE to visit from the outside mainly, you can take some photos and see the huge buildings from the outside and check out the cool old features.
-Some of the castles in Ireland and in Limerick are turned in tourist attractions or used for some business purposes.
+Some of the castles in Ireland and in Limerick are turned into tourist attractions or used for some business purposes.
 I have listed a few interesting castles below that hopefully you will check out and enjoy!

 If you would like to check out my article on 24 Things to Do and See in Limerick, see this link!

 King Johns Castle Limerick